When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Magic Show

-This tutorial provides all of the steps for seven easy magic tricks, using LEGO bricks, as well as the building instructions for each of the props used.
+This tutorial provides steps for seven easy magic tricks using LEGO bricks, plus instructions for the props.

-Now your child can spend the morning putting these straightforward creations together, the afternoon rehearsing the tricks, and the evening entertaining the family.
+Your child can spend the morning building, the afternoon rehearsing, and the evening putting on a show for the family.

 Duck Pull Toy

-LEGO founder Ole Kirk Christiansen was a carpenter, and this is a recreation of one of the most famous wooden toys his company made many years before the LEGO brick.
+LEGO founder Ole Kirk Christiansen was originally a carpenter, and this duck is a recreation of one of the most famous wooden toys his company made before they switched to plastic bricks.

 LEGO Boost: Chocolate Egg Pooping Bunny

-LEGO Boost is a line that allows children to build models with premade motors and sensors.
-The free LEGO Boost app then walks children through the process of making their projects move through simple icon-based coding.
+LEGO Boost is a system that lets children build models with motors and sensors.
+The free app walks them through the process of making their projects move using icon-based coding.

-This bunny is a cute introduction to building and coding with LEGO Boost.
+This bunny is a hilarious introduction to building and coding with the Boost system.

 Useable, Hinged Gift Box

-This video shows you how to create a hinged LEGO gift box that is as much of a gift as the item it eventually holds.
+This video shows you how to create a hinged box that serves as part of the present itself.

 Narnia Wardrobe Book Nook